LIFTON,

 Dallas Police Officer Marvin Johnson, one of the two who supposedly picked up Scoggins and Whaley, wrote a two page report which is also in CE 2003 at 24H307.
 Johnson only picked up Scoggins.
 Two pages later in another two page report in CE 2003, 24H309 Johnson repeats, he only picked up Scoggins.
 Why is Whaley absent from the narrative in not one, but two reports by Johnson?

-Farley also points out that Fritz asks Oswald about a cab on November 23rd, at 10:25 a.m., yet Mntgomery and Johnson don't learn about Whaley until. after 12:30 p.m. when they are told about Whaley, and don't get him back to HQ until after.
-So, Fritz is asking Oswald about a cab ride he doedsn't really know about, yet.
+Farley also points out that Fritz asks Oswald about a cab on November 23rd, at 10:25 a.m., yet Montgomery and Johnson do not learn about Whaley until. after 12:30 p.m. when they are told about Whaley, and they don't go and get Whaley and bring him back to HQ until after 12:30 p.m.
+So, how does Fritz know anything about a cab driver named Whaley?
+Fritz is asking Oswald about a cab ride he doesn't really know anything about yet.

 [ Point #76 ] As with McWatters, Whaley also screws up the identification process with Oswald in a line-up.
 Of paramount importance is the fact that the Dallas police prepared a statement for him to which he signed and swore, identifying Oswald before he even views the lineup!!!!!
 (Weisberg p.
 53; 6H431)

-[ Point #77] We have a clear pattern here with McWatters, Bledsoe and Whaley or beng told information, of being coached.
+[ Point #77] We have a clear pattern here with McWatters, Bledsoe and Whaley of being told information, of being coached.

 McWatters - “Well, they stopped me right by the city hall there when I come by there and they wanted me to come in, they wanted to ask me some questions.
 And I don't know what it was about or anything until I got in there and they told me what happened.”
 2H267 -268